daygo977/3D_Multiplayer_Horror/README.md

 **Beyond the Dragon’s Grasp** is a co-op, multiplayer, first-person horror dungeon game where players must explore, survive, and escape a dangerous environment.
 Players can play solo or with friends, navigating through a series of interconnected dungeon rooms filled with enemies, puzzles, and loot.

 The gameplay is structured around room-based progression.
-When players enter a room, doors lock behind them and they must complete a challenge—either defeating enemies or solving puzzles—to proceed.
+When players enter a room, doors lock behind them and they must complete a challenge—either defeating enemies or solving puzzles to proceed.
 The game culminates in a final boss encounter against a dragon guarding the exit.
 Players can take on different roles, like warrior, mage, or archer, encouragining teamwork and strategy.

 The game features a low poly aesthetic with a dark horror atmosphere.
 Instead of traditional background music, it uses randomized sound effects to create tension and unpredictability.
 Multiplayer is a key component, allowing players to host or join lobbies and experience the game cooperatively.